ThreatResponse/cloudtrailbeat/README.md

 # CloudTrailBeat
 Current status: **beta release**

+# Intentions

+This is intended to be a part of an alert pipeline project for ThreatResponse anomaly detection.

 ## Overview
 This is a beat for the [Amazon Web Services (AWS) CloudTrail](https://aws.amazon.com/cloudtrail/) service.
 CloudTrailBeat relies on a combination of SNS, SQS and S3 to create a processing 'pipeline' to process new log events quickly and efficiently.
 The beat polls the SQS queue for notification of when a new CloudTrail log file is available for download in S3.
 Each log file is then downloaded, processed and sent to the configured receiver (logstash, elasticsearch, etc).
 You are then able to query the data using Kibana (or any other tool) to analyse events involving API calls and IAM authentications.